What Are Hemorrhoids?

 - Grade I: These are non-prolapsing hemorrhoids.

-- Grade II: These are hemorrhoids that prolapse on straining, but which reduce naturally.
+- Grade II: These are piles that prolapse on straining but which reduce naturally.

-- Grade III: These are prolapsing hemorrhoids which require manual reduction.
+- Grade III: These are prolapsing hemorrhoids that require manual reduction.

-- Grade IV: These are prolapsing, non-reducible hemorrhoids and which includes incarcerated hemorrhoids and acutely thrombosed hemorrhoids (incarcerated hemorrhoids are prolapsed hemorrhoids that are unable to be reduced into the anal canal).
+- Grade IV: These are prolapsing, non-reducible hemorrhoids, including incarcerated hemorrhoids and acutely thrombosed hemorrhoids (incarcerated hemorrhoids are prolapsed hemorrhoids that we cannot reduce into the anal canal).

-You may notice signs and symptoms that include pain and bleeding.
+These are piles that develop beneath the skin surrounding the anus and can become thrombosed.
+You may notice signs and symptoms such as pain and bleeding.
 The area around your anus may be swollen.
-You could have irritation or itching in the anal region.
-If external hemorrhoids become acutely thrombosed, conservative therapies are suggested.
-In certain cases, these patients are referred for excision by a colorectal surgeon.
+You may also have irritation or itching in the anal region.
+We recommend conservative therapies if external hemorrhoids become acutely thrombosed.
+A colorectal surgeon may refer you for excision in certain cases.